kubernetes-sigs/karpenter/designs/disruption-controls-by-reason.md

 In the case of a budget like above, default is undefined.
 Should karpenter assume the user doesn't want to disrupt any other reasons?
 Or should we assume that if a default is unspecified, they want us to disrupt anyway?
 The intuitive options if there is no active default budget is to allow disruption of either 0 or total number of nodes(meaning unbounded disruption).
 Lets choose total number of nodes, since this allows the user to also specify periods where no nodes are to be disrupted of a particular type of disruption, and makes more sense with the existing karpenter behavior today.

-### Q: Should default be specifed only as omitted?
-Or should users be able to define default?
-If I specify a budget for consolidation and Drift, then a separate budget with an empty reason in the same active window will be taken as the default number of disruptable nodes in a given window for all actions that were not defined.
-Should we also be able to define default as a reason explicitly?

-The answer is no, since we decided above to move from disruption buckets, and use the "second equation" that considers all Disruptions rather than bucketing them by reason.

 # API Design
 ## Approach A: Extending the Budget API to specify a reason